icarotelesdasilva/NexisK/readme.md

 v0.7.0  Basic Syscall Interface v0.7.1  Ring 3 Syscall Validation
 v0.7.3  Basic VMM Page Mapping + Boot/Build Refactoring
+v0.8.0  Bootloader Refactor / Real Hardware Boot / Boot Menu
 ```

 ## Project Goals

 The long-term goal of NexisK is to evolve from an experimental i386 kernel into a more complete operating system kernel while keeping the implementation understandable and developed from the lowest levels upward.
+The current development priority is a robust real-hardware bootloader and boot menu before reintroducing the removed kernel subsystems.

 The project is primarily a learning and experimentation project focused on understanding: